NormLorenz/solidjs-playground/READMETOO.md

 - ~~position footer at the bottom on the page~~
 - ~~build a navigation fragment~~
 - tasks list using global storage
+- counter using signal
 - build out the settings page
 - server
 - footer needs work
+- build a utility class for creating updating local storage
+- build a utility class for creating updating global storage

 A general Component has no implicit children prop.
 If desired, you can specify one as in Component<{name: String, children: JSX.Element}>.